Hypersonicyunus/Todo-list-first-ever-github-project-/README.md

 Hello!
-This is my first ever app that i have ever made!
+This is my first app that I have ever made!
 This README file is just gonna teach u how to use it on different versions.

 (FOR VERSIONS 1.0.0 - 1.2.0)
 -Make sure you have python installed